kveberg/joplin-theme/README.md

 Make sure you have [Fira Sans](https://fonts.google.com/specimen/Fira+Sans) and [Consalas](https://docs.microsoft.com/en-us/typography/font-list/consolas) installed.
 Set them as your editor and code fonts in Joplin, and select dark mode.

+Additions not in screenshot:
+- italics are now red in markdown and rendered
+- bold is now green in markdown and rendered
 ![Joplin appearance](https://user-images.githubusercontent.com/14853147/151723924-e60098d2-54cd-4c1c-b0d6-ffb404fa700e.png)